 Their feather will often look untidy or windswept depending on the breed of chicken, but it should be soft to the touch.

 They’re great for beginners because they’re sweet and friendly, and enjoy human companionship.
-Just remember that they aren’t prolific egg layers, but will produce 120 to 150 cream tinted eggs per year.
+Just remember that they aren’t prolific layers, but will produce 120 to 150 cream tinted ones per year.
+You can read about Frizzles here.

 Jersey Giants are the largest purebred chicken in the United States, and it’s certainly deserving of its name!
 Bred as an alternative to turkeys, this breed can weigh in between 11 to 15 pounds!